Jason-Tysl/Project3/README.txt

     functions.

 Out.java - this file contains the parsing and executing for the <out>.

+Parser.java - the parser of the input file.

 Procedure.java - this file contains the parsing and executing for the two productions of <procedure>.